BUIE201/BUIE201-2020-1-HMW3/README.md

 Write a function to calculate the branch with the largest sum of nodes, given a sorted binary tree of integers.
 The function should print the branch with the largest sum and the calculated sum value.

+You can use the binary tree code given in the Lecture as you like.

 Example: given the following tree, the function should print.